• Skip to primary navigation

 • Add drained black beans, cumin, ancho chili powder, paprika, cayenne pepper, and salt to the skillet.
 Cook for another 3 to 5 minutes until the beans have warmed through.
 If the beans start to stick, lower the temperature, and add a splash of water to loosen the spices from the pan.

-• Heat a separate non-stick skillet with a thin layer of organic canola oil or other high heat oil.
+• Heat a separate non-stick skillet with a thin layer of oil.
 Bring to a medium high heat.
 Put a corner of a tortilla in the oil.
 If the oil immediately bubbles around it, the oil is hot enough.

 • Serve the hash in individual bowls with a layer of sweet potatoes, a few scoops of the black bean mixture, avocado slices, cilantro garnish (if using), and a drizzling of chipotle crema.
 Put one tortilla wedge in each bowl and the remaining wedges on the side.